 By Don Goodman

-Of course you need to demonstrate that you have the skills and experience to get the job done, but it is just as important to show that you fit into the corporate culture and would be a welcome member to the team.
+But, it is very important to show that you fit into the corporate culture and would be a welcome member to the team.

 When I was interviewing people the first question I would ask is “What do you know about us?”

-Their response would often either immediately eliminate them or increase their ranking as a candidate.
+Their response to this question would often either immediately eliminate them or increase their ranking as a candidate.

 And for sales people, if they mystery shopped us, then I was extremely impressed.